-6.9 The application site is located close to existing residential development and the new dwelling has been designed so as to not conflict with the established rural character of the area.
+6.10 The application site is located close to existing residential development and the new dwellings have been designed so as to not conflict with the established character of the area and varied architectural styles locally along Bonfire Hill/Church Lane.
 The application site provides the opportunity to deliver additional housing without adversely impacting upon the established character of the wider locality.
 The proposal complies with criterion 4.